 - Honors Seminar leaders and Faculty Thesis Advisors are chosen from resident faculty in Shanghai and New York, including visiting faculty at NYU Shanghai, and a few select adjuncts.
 If the Faculty Thesis Advisor is not based in Shanghai, communications between the student and advisor will be handled through online methods.

-The NYU Shanghai Business Honors Program will count for 6 credits.
-If the research topic is China related, it can be used as a substitute for the required China related business course.
+The NYU Shanghai Business and Economics Honors Program will count for 4 credits.
+If the research topic is China related, it can be used to satisfy the China Business Study requirement.
 If the topic is not China related, it can be counted as a non-finance business elective for the Business & Finance major or a non-marketing business elective for the Business & Marketing major.

 The detailed application instructions are scheduled to be sent out in early spring of the junior year to eligible students.
 The deadline for the application will be in mid-March.
 The selection process will be competitive, based on the academic performance until the students’ junior year.
 While it will be based on the GPA as a screen, it will also be based on an essay and interviews with faculty members.
 Applicants will be notified of their selection in late April/early May.
 Information sessions in New York and Shanghai, where applicants can learn more about this program, will be held at the beginning of the spring semester.